 Last week I celebrated my 20th anniversary of my graduation from BYU with my bachelor’s degree.
 This is a photo of my brother and me on commencement day.
-We got to graduate the same day, both from the college of biology and agriculture, he from the department of microbiology and me from the department of zoology.
+We got to graduate the same day, both from the college of biology and agriculture, he from the department of microbiology and I graduated from the department of zoology.
 What a happy and proud moment for my parents!
 They are both BYU grads as well.
 BYU has blessed my family’s life so much.
 At the end of this post I have compiled a list of BYU resources that anyone can access with the Internet.
 Scroll down if you want to skip my rambling.

 Now my big brother has a PhD and is a professor at BYU.
 I have my PhD in stay at home mothering and homeschooling.
 I was sooooo happy to be done with college.
 I finally felt free!
 I could read and study whatever I wanted!
 No more jumping through hoops!
 In talking with my TJED friend Amy Bowler about that I found out that that is the purpose of the self-directed scholar phase in TJED, for students to pick their course of study, their own “hoops” to jump through.
-I guess that’s the idea behind master’s and PhDs.
+I guess that’s the idea behind masters and PhDs.
 It is too bad the traditional educational system waits until people are over 20 to let them pick all their subjects of study.
 It is good to learn to submit to requirements as well though.
 That is why LEMI’s philsophy (Leadership Education Mentoring Institute, see http://thelemi.com) suggests that a well-rounded scholar phase go alternately through levels where initiative is more in the forefront, and then submission.
-The Savior Jesus Christ had the perfect balance of submission to assignments and initiative in creating his won assignments.
+The Savior Jesus Christ had the perfect balance of submission to assignments and initiative in creating his own assignments.

 I celebrated my graduation anniversary by going to a moms’ retreat with some of my friends.
 First we went to the temple and I asked them to do temple work for some of my family file names.
 We had a beautiful time!

-A few years ago for our wedding anniversary my dh and I took our kids to visit the BYU campus for a day so they could see the very spot where we first met, where we went to church (the BYU testing center, of all places!) and how cool the library and the different buildings on campus.
+A few years ago for our wedding anniversary my dh and I took our kids to visit the BYU campus for a day so they could see the very spot where we first met, where we went to church (the BYU testing center, of all places!) and how cool the library and the different buildings on campus are.
 So that’s where the rest of these pictures came from.

 you can find more BYU Divine Comedy videos on YouTube.
 I was disappointed in the signature piece, The Shoulder Angel.
 It is bent.
 It doesn’t show a negative consequence for being dishonest.